The traditional financial industry is witnessing a daily increase in advocacy towards the adoption of distributed ledger technology.

 Blockchain technology, in particular, has shown immense potential.
 For financial institutions, it promises considerable savings in infrastructure, transactionality, and administrative costs.
 Moreover, it can disintermediate the digital transfer of financial assets, reducing the role of central counterparties' and can also improve trust, accuracy, and resilience in financial ecosystems.

 So, why are we not seeing a broad adoption of blockchains within the traditional financial markets?

 Everyone within the Crypto space agrees that all cryptocurrency transactions must remain "anonymous" and "P2P" without the need for a third party.
 Nevertheless, what if we have a new generation of blockchains that are able to provide an "Optional KYC" feature to financial institutions?
 By default they provide anonymous transactions when DeFi protocols and non-financial enterprises use them.
 This will lead to massive adoption of blockchain technology in both traditional financial markets and consumer-based decentralized applications.

 Established technology vendors have played a vital role in the blockchain ecosystem.
 For example, R3, IBM, ConsenSys and Chain are the key players in the global blockchain technology market.
-Also, regulators and policymakers of FS have begun focusing on blockchain adoption.
+Also, regulators and policymakers of Financial Sectors have begun focusing on blockchain adoption.
 FinCEN, Commodity Futures Trading Commission (CFTC), and Securities and Exchange Commission (SEC) are just a few examples.